-For the earth shall be filled with the knowledge of the glory of the Lord, as the waters cover the sea.
+For the earth will be filled with the knowledge of the glory of the LORD, as the waters cover the sea.
 (Habakkuk 2:14)

 The Prophets speak clearly and repeatedly that the Lord God of Heaven shall redeem the material creation: He shall cast out the spirit of futility, corruption, and death and shall fill all things with the eternal Life that is in the Lord Jesus Christ.

 But the price of such redemption must be paid.
 It was necessary that the blood of Christ be offered on the cross as the payment for the redemption of the creation.
 From God’s point of view the blood of Jesus is payment in full.
 Satan has lost all his authority over the creation.
 Christ now owns the material creation and He can do with it as He will.

 “as you have given Him authority over all flesh, that He should give eternal life to as many as you have given Him.
 (John 17:2)

 And Jesus came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 (Matthew 28:18)

 We understand, therefore, that the Lord Jesus now owns the entire material creation including all persons therein.
 Also, He is supreme Lord in the spirit realm.

 As the Father directs Him, Jesus issues eternal life to human beings.
 This is the regeneration, the redemption of the material creation.

 The inheritance of the Lord Jesus Christ is the material creation.
 Jesus created all things and then had to die to redeem His lawful inheritance.